CodepediaOrg/codepediaorg.github.io/_posts/2019-09-18-embed-youtube-video-in-angular-material-dialog.md

 ## HTML Template
-In the I check if the bookmark is a youtube video (`youtubeVideoId` must be present)
+In the html template I check if the bookmark is a youtube video (`youtubeVideoId` must be present), to display the youtube icon

 ```html
 ...